thedayisntgray/qwen-image-layered/README.md

 **You MUST attach a network volume (~100GB) when deploying this endpoint.**

-The Qwen-Image model is ~57GB and requires significant disk space.
+The Qwen-Image-Layered model requires significant disk space.
 Without a network volume:
 - ❌ Deployment will fail due to insufficient disk space
 - ❌ Model cannot be downloaded or cached
 - ❌ Workers will crash during initialization